-While many real estate agents understand the importance of social media for generating leads, LinkedIn frequently gets left out of the conversation.
-However, the reality is there are plenty of client leads for the taking on LinkedIn.
+Social media works great for generating real estate leads while also practicing social distancing.
+However, one platform that’s frequently left out of the conversation is LinkedIn.
+This is a shame because there are plenty of great client leads and not as many people taking advantage of the platform.
 You just need to optimize your profile to attract these potential clients.

 So as a realtor, how do you build your LinkedIn profile?
 It’s actually a multi-step process that requires you to optimize each profile section that LinkedIn offers.
 To fully take advantage of LinkedIn for real estate agents, follow our checklist below!

 Headline: Write a Short Description of You and What You Offer

 Obviously, the first thing a prospective client will see on your LinkedIn profile is your name, so we’re skipping down to your headline.
 The headline is a short description of your profession and what you offer prospective clients.
 Some LinkedIn headline examples for realtors include: